 You may have received a gift of bath salts at some point.
 The little, colored pieces of salt will dissolve in the water and often give off a fragrance.

-“In general, bath salts can lead to changes in vaginal pH levels, which can increase the likelihood of yeast infections and vaginal irritation.
+“Bath salts can lead to changes in vaginal pH levels, which can increase the likelihood of yeast infections and vaginal irritation.
 Generally speaking, however, there is less dye and other chemicals in bath salts than in bath bombs,” Dr. Hemesath says.

 “Even the basic bubble bath can cause vaginal irritation, if used frequently or in large volumes.
 In general, however, there is less dye and other chemicals in this product than in bath bombs,” Dr. Hemesath says.